Sparks29032/Convert_to_ASCII/README.md

 The first time you run the local server, hit convert before uploading files -- this will create required dependencies.

-Here, you can upload files to the box and hit convert to convert all uploaded files.
+Here, you can upload files to the box.

-Conversion does take a while as pixels are translated almost 1:1.
+Then, choose a scale factor you want the output to be created in.

-For smaller file size, change scale to a smaller number (1/5 still provides pretty good quality).
+For larger files, a scale of 0.2 provides pretty good quality.

+Now, hit convert to convert your file into ascii!

+Note, 1:1 conversions usually take a pretty long time.

 Once conversion is finished, the uploads should disappear.